symfony/symfony-docs/components/filesystem.rst

 .. note::

-    The directory permissions are affected by the current `umask<https://en.wikipedia.org/wiki/Umask/>`_..
-Set the umask for your webserver, use PHP's `umask() function<https://secure.php.net/umask>`_. or use the chmod() function after the directory has been created.
+    The directory permissions are affected by the current `umask`_.
+Set the umask for your webserver, use PHP's :phpfunction:`umask` function or use the :phpfunction:`chmod` function after the directory has been created.

 exists
 ~~~~~~